+Have you ever wondered what is the best oil to cook with?
 I thought it would be fun to take a minute to talk about oils.
 No two oils are created equally.

 Some oils obviously work better than others in both aspects, while others leave something to be desired in one or the other.
 Learn a little more about the different oils as you make your choice about which one (or more) to cook with.

 You want to consume and cook with oils that have resistance to oxidation.
 Oxidation is definitely not something you want as that process means the oils have gone rancid and reacted with oxygen.
 This forms free radicals and other harmful compounds that you don’t want to put into your body.

 The saturated fats factor for the oil affects the oxidation.
 The degree of saturation of the fatty acids within that particular oil will determine the oxidation resistance of the oil.
 Oils with a higher concentration of saturated fats (as opposed to higher concentrations of monounsaturated or polyunsaturated fats) have higher resistance to oxidation.

 Have I lost you yet?
 Don’t panic.
 I can explain more.

 Below are the most popular oils listed including how to cook with them and the health benefits that they provide!

 Coconut oil is perhaps the best choice for cooking.
 Not only does coconut oil score high in saturated fats (over 90 percent is saturated fats) and low in both mono- and polyunsaturated fats, this is a very versatile oil to have on hand.

 This oil has wonderful properties for skin, nails, and hair and adds great flavor to your food.
 Coconut oil can also boost your metabolism and contains Lauric Acid which can help reduce cholesterol.

 Coconut oil also has antibacterial properties.
 This particular oil is semi-solid at room temperatures and can last for months without oxidizing.